sharetribe/flex-docs/src/docs/ftw-data-flow/ftw-redux/index.md

 We use [Redux](https://redux.js.org/introduction/getting-started) for state management on the application level.
-You should read more about Redux before you start modifying queries to the Flex API or creating new Page level elements.
+You should read more about Redux before you start modifying queries to the Sharetribe API or creating new Page level elements.

 In the following subtopics, we assume that you know the [basics of Redux](https://redux.js.org/basics/basic-tutorial) already.